-- Design and install water heater and system piping to prevent oxygen contamination of appliance water and frequent water additions. - a.
-There are many possible causes of oxygen contamination such as: - Addition of excessive make-up water as a result of system leaks. - ii.
+- Design and install water heater and system piping to prevent oxygen contamination of appliance water and frequent water additions. - There are many possible causes of oxygen contamination such as: - Addition of excessive make-up water as a result of system leaks. - ii.
 Absorption through open tanks and fittings. - iii.
 Oxygen permeable materials in the distribution system. - In order to insure long product life, oxygen sources must be eliminated.
 This can be accomplished by taking the following measures: - i.
 Repairing system leaks to eliminate the need for addition of make-up water. - ii.
 Eliminating and/or repairing fittings which allow oxygen absorption. - iii.
 Using of non-permeable materials in the distribution system. - iv.
-Isolating the water heater from the system water by installing a heat exchanger. - vi.
-Using properly designed and operating air elimination devices in water piping.

-- 2. Design and install system piping to prevent return water temperatures below 130°F. Refer to Table 7 for water flow and pressure drop requirements. - 3.
-Connect system supply and return piping to water heater.
-Refer to Figure 9.
-Also consult I=B=R Installation and Piping Guides.
-Maintain 1⁄2" minimum distance between water piping and combustible material.
+Isolating the water heater from the system water by installing a heat exchanger. - v.
+Using properly designed and operating air elimination devices in water piping. - Connect system supply and return piping to Water Heater. - a.
+Refer to Figure 9. - b.
+Consult I=B=R Installation and Piping Guides. - c.
+Maintain 1⁄2" minimum distance between water piping and combustible material. - d.
 Consult Thermal Solutions for unusual system requirements.